USGS-OWI/condor-examples/README.md

     snow parallel package on Linux.
   - _RStanExample_, which demonstrates how to use RStan on HTCondor on Windows where R is locally installed.
+  - _DockerExamples_, which demonstrates how to use Docker (these examples build up knowledge necessary to use Docker with HTCondor).
+These are Linux based examples.

 The "sandbox" examples do not require R to be installed on the machines in the HTCondor flock.
 Conversely, the "sandboxed" examples